jlevy/procdog/README.md

 strict=True
 ```

 You have any number of sections, one section per process.
-Procdog reads options from
+Procdog reads options
-`~/.procdog.cfg` or `procdog.cfg` (in the same directory the `procdog` script resides).
+from `~/.procdog.cfg` or `procdog.cfg` (in the same directory the `procdog`
-Any options given on the command line override those in the configuration file.
+script resides).
+Any options given on the command line override those in the
+configuration file.
+Note that environment variables (like `$HOME`) are
-Once you have the above section in your config file, you can run:
+allowed and expanded.
+Once you have the above section in your config file,
+you can run:

 ```
 $ procdog start backend